-The miniseries describes the movement of the 101st Airborne Division, E Company through their jump training, landing at Normandy and their exploits across Europe where they intersected twice with my father’s 42nd “Rainbow” Division, E Company both at the Battle of the Bulge and later at Dachau in episode 9 “Why We Fight.”
+The miniseries describes the movement of the 101st Airborne Division, E Company, through their jump training, initial landing at Normandy, and their exploits across Europe, where they intersected with my father’s 42nd “Rainbow” Division, E Company at Dachau in Episode 9 “Why We Fight.”
 This episode was introduced on HBO’s original website with my father’s story.

-I recount my father’s story here.
-His involvement in the liberation of the main Dachau camp — the first and longest running concentration camp, the prototype, the training center for SS officers destined to work at other concentration camps — took place just nine days before the end of the War.
-It is mentioned at this site which describes the liberation in greater detail.
+I recounted my father’s story here.
+His involvement in the liberation of the main Dachau camp — the first and longest-running concentration camp, the prototype, and the training center for SS officers destined to work at other concentration camps — took place just nine days before the end of the War.
+I wrote about it here, which describes the liberation in greater detail.

 I pray that our Heavenly Father may assuage the anguish of your bereavement, and leave you only the cherished memory of the loved and lost, and the solemn pride that must be yours to have laid so costly a sacrifice upon the altar of Freedom.